oracle/linux-uek/Documentation/admin-guide/acpi/initrd_table_override.rst

   # After modification:
   DefinitionBlock ("DSDT.aml", "DSDT", 2, "INTEL ", "TEMPLATE", 0x00000001)
   iasl -sa dsdt.dsl
-  # Add the raw ACPI tables to an uncompressed cpio archive.
-  # They must be put into a /kernel/firmware/acpi directory inside the cpio
-  # archive.
-Note that if the table put here matches a platform table
-  # (similar Table Signature, and similar OEMID, and similar OEM Table ID)
-  # with a more recent OEM Revision, the platform table will be upgraded by
-  # this table.
-If the table put here doesn't match a platform table
-  # (dissimilar Table Signature, or dissimilar OEMID, or dissimilar OEM Table
-  # ID), this table will be appended.
   mkdir -p kernel/firmware/acpi
   cp dsdt.aml kernel/firmware/acpi
   # A maximum of "NR_ACPI_INITRD_TABLES (64)" tables are currently allowed